electric-sql/electric/docs/deployment/concepts.md

 postgresql://${user}:${password}@example.com:65432/electric
 ```

+Technically speaking, user  and password must be the PG_PROXY_PASSWORD.

-Where `user` and `password` are the credentials to use to connect to your Postgres and `electric` is a default database name used for the proxy connection.
-When the connection is proxied onto your Postgres, Electric will use the host, port and dbname configured in the `DATABASE_URL` used to connect Electric to Postgres.
+Where `user` is used to choose the operation mode of the proxy and `password` must be the PG_PROXY_PASSWORD.
+When the connection is then proxied onto your Postgres, Electric will use the `DATABASE_URL` to Postgres.

 :::note
 Some migrations tooling requires special handling by the Migrations proxy.

 See the specific [backend integration docs](../integrations/backend/index.md) for more information.
 :::

 #### 2.2 Using a Proxy tunnel